Xunnamius/black-flag/README.md

 #### Generating Help Text

-Effector instances are essentially yargs instances with registered [default command][37].
+Effector instances are essentially yargs instances with a registered [default command][37].
 Unfortunately, when vanilla yargs is asked to generate help text for a default command that has aliases and/or top-level positional arguments, you get the following: